BJP hoists Tricolor across J&K to celebrate 2nd anniv of Art 370 move; PDP says 'day of mourning' | Politics

 BJP hoists Tricolor across J&K to celebrate 2nd anniv of Art 370 move; PDP says 'day of mourning'

-The BJP Thursday celebrated the second anniversary of the Article 370 revocation by holding Tiranga rallies and hoisting the national flag across Jammu and Kashmir, while the PDP termed it a day of mourning for JK and took out protest marches.Romasia Rafiq, the BJPs Municipal Councillor from Anantnag districts Khanabal, kicked off the partys celebrations in the valley by hoisting the Tricolour near the Degree College at Khanabal.
+The BJP Thursday celebrated the second anniversary of the Article 370 revocation by holding Tiranga rallies and hoisting the national flag across Jammu and Kashmir, while the PDP termed it a day of mourning for JK and took out protest marches.National Conference NC president and Member of Parliament Farooq Abdullah said his party will continue its struggle for the restoration of the abridged constitutional and democratic rights of the people of Jammu and Kashmir.

 - Country: